-Students completing a Master of Science (MS) degree in Agricultural and Extension Education will acquire knowledge and skills in foundational disciplines to:
+Students completing a Master of Science (MS) degree in Agricultural Communication, Education and Leadership will acquire knowledge and skills in foundational disciplines to:

-The online M.S. degree in Agricultural and Extension Education is targeted toward early- and mid-career, place-bound, working professionals who need access to graduate education to advance their personal and professional goals.
+The online M.S. degree in Agricultural Communication, Education, and Leadership is targeted toward early- and mid-career, place-bound, working professionals who need access to graduate education to advance their personal and professional goals.
 Equivalent in quality to the on-campus MS degree program, the Master of Science is not considered a terminal degree (an appropriate program for students who may be interested in doctoral education in the future).

 Features of the program include:

-Master of Science in Agricultural and Extension Education (Thesis or Non-Thesis Options).
+- Master of Science in Agricultural Communication, Education, and Leadership (Thesis or Non-Thesis Options).
 Minimum of 30 semester hours for the thesis option and 35 semester hours for the non-thesis option.

 For complete information, visit the Agricultural Communication Education and Leadership website.